 Types of Business Overdraft Protection Plans

 Here are the three most commonly used overdraft protection plans for business accounts.
 When choosing a bank, find out which types of overdraft protection are offered before opening an account:

-Who Needs Business Overdraft Protection
+Who Needs Business Overdraft Protection?

 Many small businesses will never find themselves in a position to need business overdraft protection.
 Nevertheless, if your bank offers it free of charge, it doesn’t hurt to have it as a backup.
 You can often set up the linked backup account when you open your account.